msvticket/katacoda-scenarios/kubernetes-debugging/step1.md

 kubectl apply -f nginx-with-request.yaml
 `{{execute}}

-To get details about the deployment
+To get details about the deployment:

 `kubectl get pods`{{execute}}

 You get more information about the pods use:

 `kubectl describe pod`{{execute}}

+When running this repeateadly you will see that it takes a while to get the container running and messages about the progres are displayed in the bottom event section of the describe output.

 Also try doing descibe one a specific pod.
 Show the previous command with the up arrow key and then you can use tab autocompletion.